 The 'house and land package' process consists of two steps.
 The first step is to buy the land and then, of course, build the house.
 This means you will have two contracts, a mortgage for the land, and a construction loan for the new home.
 Depending on the situation, the loans may be bundled together or arranged separately.

-Purchasing the land is completed with a standard real estate transaction, which is relatively straightforward.
+Purchasing the land is completed with a typical real estate transaction.

 A construction loan is a little different.
 It requires you to 'draw-down' an agreed amount to pay for each of the six stages, as your new home is built.